 Maroochydore, the cultural capital of the region, offers a welcoming break from the bustling cities.
-The Sunny Coast is perfect to explore in any weather and provides a wide selection of tourist activities.
-The best time to vast is autumn from March to May, when the temperatures hover around the 20s.
+The Sunny Coast is perfect for exploring in any weather and provides a wide selection of tourist activities.
+The best time to vast is autumn from March to May when the temperatures hover around the 20s.

 Amplify your holiday experience along the Sunshine Coast through:

-- Participate in the Velothon Series along with the Sunshine Coast and enjoy the winter cycling within the perfect climate.
+- Participate in the Velothon Series and the Sunshine Coast and enjoy the winter cycling within the perfect climate.

 - Look for walking tracks and epic lookouts within the beautiful Glass House Mountains.
 The natural playground is loaded with walking paths and horse trails.

 - Cool off under the gushing waterfalls and freshwater rock pools around the Sunshine State.
 Explore the islands and resort pools that offer plenty of opportunities to enjoy a crisp and refreshing dip.